patrickmaynard/php-project-stub/README.md

 # PHP project stub
-A basic scaffolding on which to build PHP projects using composer and a simple folder structure.
+A basic scaffolding on which to build PHP projects using composer, MySQL and a simple folder structure.

 * To set things up, run `make init`.
 * To make the database connection work, update `config/settings.yaml`.